 In the early golden years of classical Hollywood, Universal Studios somehow always tempted, and summarily avoided, being left hanging in the lurch.
 Unlike the five major studios, all of which owned their own theaters and thus guaranteed distribution of their films, Universal wasn’t born with a silver spoon in its mouth.
 The spendthrift glamour of the MGM musical machine was but a cloudy daydream for a studio that, while hardly poverty row, needed to carve out its own niche to go toe to toe with the big boys.
 Rather than trying to assimilate to the studio heavies with facsimiles of their Dream Factory productions, Universal ensconced itself in the out-of-the-way places, the boondocks of cinema, testing out more unsavory realms befitting their more hardscrabble existence.
-Unwilling, or unable, to lull the masses with luxuriant A-picture opulence, the company decided not to soothe America to bed but to lower itself into the murk of mutated German Expressionism and raise the kind of shrieking racket that could wake the dead.
+Unwilling, or unable, to lull the masses with luxuriant A-picture opulence, the company decided not to soothe America to bed but to lower itself into the murk of mutated German Expressionism and raise a shrieking countermelody, the kind of rattling cadence that could wake the dead.

 Besides, while it isn’t per-se scary, the implications of this vision of fresh-eyed humanity stomped out by the torrent of human fear of the unknown and the different is plenty frightening on its own terms.
 Without all of that puny social message movie hand-wringing, Frankenstein slides into the pre-Code tradition of rabble-rousing, beaten-down genre cinema with social parables smuggled in underfoot the grotty, punchy B-picture style of the text.
-Played by Boris Karloff with an achingly human energy and a palpable aura of dread exteriorized in his pallid eyes, the Monster grows from wide-eyed child transfixed by the world to tempestuous adolescent bedeviled by the world, flailing around in search of an adequate response to a society that doesn’t want to listen.
+Played by Boris Karloff with an achingly human energy and a palpable aura of dread exteriorized in his pallid eyes, the Monster grows from wide-eyed child transfixed by the world to ill-tempered adolescent bedeviled by the world, flailing around in search of an adequate response to a society that doesn’t want to listen.
 It is precisely his inability to speak or communicate with the world outside of a stray grunt, in stark opposition to Shelley’s excessive speeches on every subject under the sun, that transforms the Monster into a bruised, empathetic outcast with a mortally confused soul.
 No leaden “The Monster is gay” analogies are called for, but for Whale, a known homosexual even at the time, the implications of a film about a misunderstood social pariah as a suffering outsider are quietly heartbreaking to say the least.

 And wonderfully expressive, to say the most.
-Deposing the staid inadequacies of Dracula from the same year (a film that strands a wonderful Bela Lugosi stare in the mire of cinematic lethargy and visual timidity), Frankenstein explores the full felt force of Germanic fairy tale Expressionism, grafting not only the shadow-strangled horror but the subfuscous romanticism and luxuriant light-and-motion interplay of A-pictures like Sunrise.
+Deposing the staid inadequacies of Dracula from the same year (a film that strands a wonderful Bela Lugosi stare in the mire of cinematic lethargy and visual timidity), Frankenstein explores the full felt force of Germanic fairy tale Expressionism, grafting not only the shadow-strangled horror but the misty romanticism and luxuriant light-and-motion interplay of A-pictures like Sunrise.
 This is not a tepid first toe into the black pool of the strange, but a relatively deep dive.
-Cinematographer Arthur Edeson (no surprise that he was, not a decade later, lensing the likes of The Maltese Falcon and Casablanca) scratches smears of acid-drenched light and shadow throughout, galvanizing Charles Hall’s lyrical production design in a mélange of negative space and spectral mist.
-Jack Pierce’s make-up is similarly warped and influenced by the batty interiors of the mind, much like Whale’s own tone of mordant requiem influenced by German director Paul Leni, for whom silent horror was as much a fount for comedy as fright.
+Cinematographer Arthur Edeson (no surprise that he was, not a decade later, lensing the likes of The Maltese Falcon and Casablanca) scratches smears of acid-drenched light and shadow throughout, galvanizing Charles Hall’s lyrical production-design in a surfeit of negative space and spectral mist.
+Jack Pierce’s make-up is similarly warped and influenced by the batty interiors of the mind, much like Whale’s own tone of macabre requiem influenced by German director Paul Leni, for whom silent horror was as much a fount for comedy as fright.

 If Frankenstein suffers at all, it is only as a victim of circumstance and comparison.
 Four years later, Whale was still riding the waves of his initial success with Shelley’s book.
-Given liberating freedom to rework the rest of the Frankenstein text as he saw fit, he brewed up and unleashed Bride of Frankenstein, a deliciously imperfect, scatter-brained monstrosity of camp, curiosity, terror, upheaval, and the last gasp of unmediated German Expressionism in America before it would be slightly diluted with the rise of the film noir.
+Given liberating freedom to rework the rest of the Frankenstein text as he saw fit, he brewed up and unleashed Bride of Frankenstein, a deliciously imperfect, scatter-brained, totally scrambled monstrosity of camp, curiosity, terror, upheaval, and the last gasp of unmediated German Expressionism in America before it would be slightly diluted with the rise of the film noir.
 While Frankenstein works divinely within its chosen register, Bride alone accrues the charisma of a film actively dynamiting new cinematic caverns and pillaging cinematic temples as it lashes out in every direction it can find.
 Frankenstein is merely the first symptom of Bride’s full-on syndrome; what was in 1931 a sniffle was by 1935 a full-onslaught malady, one of the great American films of any genre, a film for which “horror” or any genre is not merely a rough guideline but an edict to upend, a set of bylaws to disturb with the gallant energy of a cinematic bacchanal.